copyrite/LwotcMinimalText/XComGame.md

 * Flashbang resistance does not mitigate Sting Grenades' stun chance.

 ## Street Sweeper
-Attack enemies in a cone with your shotgun. +3 damage against unarmored targets.
-Blocked by heavy cover.
+Attack enemies in a cone. +3 damage against unarmored targets.
+Blocked by high cover.
+Requires a shotgun.
+* Range: {% STREET_SWEEPER_RANGE %}
 * {% AMMO %}
 * {% COOLDOWN %}
-* Requires a shotgun.

 ## Strike
 Dash to an enemy within movement range and punch it in the face.